Open-Course-Factory/ocf-core/README.md

 ### Start the server

-Without arguments, the program starts a web server which is mainly an API.
+Without arguments, the program starts a web server which is an API.

 ```shell
 go run main.go